mit-ll-ai-technology/maite/docs/source/how_to/metrics.rst

 After calling ``metric.reset()`` the second time, the accuracy is only computed using ``preds2``.

-4. Load and configure multiple metrics for use with jatic-toolbox's ``evaluate``
+4. Load and configure multiple metrics for use with maite's ``evaluate``
 ================================================================================
-If you would like to evaluate a model and dataset against multiple metrics at the same time, a collection of metrics can be loaded and saved as a dictionary, and then passed into the toolbox's ``evaluate`` method.
+If you would like to evaluate a model and dataset against multiple metrics at the same time, a collection of metrics can be loaded and saved as a dictionary, and then passed into the maite's ``evaluate`` method.

 Here is an example of configuring two different metrics:

 .. code:: python

-    from jatic_toolbox import load_metric
+    from maite import load_metric

     metrics = dict(
         accuracy=load_metric(